thesse1/webmethods-api-gateway-staging/README.md

   - Optional, but highly recommended: The developer creates a new feature branch for the change in the VCS.

   - Now this change made by the API developer has to be pushed back to the VCS system such that it propagates to the next stage.
-The developer executes the wm_{test_}apigw_staging_export_api_from_config pipeline for the petstore API project.
+The developer executes the export_api_from_config pipeline for the petstore API project.

   - If the developer made any changes to the Postman test collection in the Postman REST client, he/she would now have to export the collection and store it under APITest.json in the API project root folder and commit the change.